 HOW DO I GET STARTED?

 Identify people who share a similar commute.
 If you need help, Island Transit’s Rideshare Coordinators can assist you by researching our Ridematch Database for possible matches.
-You may contact the Rideshare Coordinator by calling (360) 678-7771, press option 1 for Whidbey then 3 for Vanpool or (800) 240-8747, email: email@example.com or you can try self ridematching at www.rideshareonline.com.
+You may contact the Rideshare Coordinator by calling (360) 678-7771, press option 1 for Whidbey then option 3 for Vanpool or (800) 240-8747, email: firstname.lastname@example.org or you can try self ridematching at www.rideshareonline.com.

 Along with at least two drivers, each vanpool must have at least one Manager/Bookkeeper and one Backup Bookkeeper.
 The Van Manager/Bookkeeper and Back-up Bookkeeper will be scheduled for a Bookkeeping Orientation.